aguadotzn/TFM_MUINBDES/Information/README.md

 **Air quality studio of Madrid city**.

->This folder contains official documentation by Madrid City Council and Spanish government about pollution protocolos.
+>This folder contains official documentation by Madrid City Council and Spanish government about pollution protocols.
 Also contains documentation to interpret the different types of data.

 ## Source of the documents